 Apply for holiday as early as possible so that it can be planned into your work and approved by your manager.
 Your manager works in consultation with you to decide on when you can take your holiday.
 If you have worked the whole year, your holiday must be distributed so that you have at least four weeks holiday between June and August, unless you and your manager have agreed on some other arrangement.
 Apply for holiday in PASS.

-Your manager is entitled, unless there is an agreement, to plan out your holiday according to the local agreement.
-If you and your manager are not in agreement regarding your holiday both you and the employers trade unions can start a negotiation.
+Your manager is entitled, unless there is an agreement, to schedule your holiday according to the local agreement.
+If you and your manager are not in agreement regarding your holiday, both the employer and your trade union can request negotiations.

-If you are entitled to more than 20 holiday days in a calendar year, you can save holiday days until a later holiday year if you have an agreement with your manager.
-However, you cannot save more than 30 days.
-If you have more than 30 holiday days left at the end of the year, you receive those days in payment the following year, usually in February.
+If you are entitled to more than 20 days of holiday for one calendar year, you can save days of holiday until a later year if you have an agreement with your manager.
+However, you may not accumulate more than 30 days of saved holiday.
+If you have more than 30 days of saved holiday accumulated at the end of the year, you will receive those days in payment the following year, usually in February.

-If you have more than 30 holiday days left you can read about the new terms and conditions for saved holiday days here.
+If you have more than 30 days of saved holiday, you can read about the new terms and conditions for saved holiday here.

-When you plan your holiday, your days will be taken from your holiday entitlement for the year, and then from your saved days.
+When you plan your holiday, your days will be taken from this year's holiday entitlement before they are taken from your saved days.

 Calculation of holiday

 Holiday is calculated in whole days.
-If your working hours are distributed evenly Monday to Friday, each regular working day will be counted as one holiday day and one whole holiday day is deducted per working day.
+If your working hours are distributed evenly Monday to Friday, each regular working day will be counted as one day of holiday day and one whole day of holiday is deducted per working day.

-There is no difference between full-time work and part-time work regarding the number of days of holiday entitlement.
+There is no difference between full-time work and part-time work regarding the holiday entitlement.

-If you are employed by the hour a 12% holiday payment is included in your hourly wages.
+If you are employed by the hour, your hourly wages include a 12% holiday pay.